Edward V. Sparer: Career

 Despite renouncing the Communist Party he needed a letter of recommendation from anti-communist labor leader David Dubinsky to gain his law license.
 Upon graduating from law school in 1959, he worked as a lawyer for the International Ladies' Garment Workers' Union.
 He then briefly transitioned to academia assisting Columbia Law School professor Monrad Paulsen with a study of juvenile courts.

 It was through this research that he became familiar with the antipoverty organization Mobilization for Youth (MFY).
 At that time MFY was expanding into legal services to provide legal information to low-income clients based on a report by the Vera Foundation.
 Sparer was the first director of the legal services arm of MFY called MFY Legal Services in 1963.
 Sparer, instead of following the Vera Foundation's recommendation, pushed the organization to focus on impact litigation to change the institutions that created and sustained poverty.
 MFY Legal Services became the prototype for storefront poverty law offices which opened in virtually every major American city.

 In 1965 he left MFY Legal Services and founded the Center on Social Welfare Policy and Law.
 It served as the center of the welfare rights movement in New York City.
 Sparer started the Center as the great need of individual clients' demands in neighborhood offices left little time to organize the strategic litigation.
 His two-tiered model allowed neighborhood lawyers and social workers in community-based offices to handle the day-to-day cases while the Center could partner for the impact litigation.

 Sparer brought a series of test cases to create a constitutional "right to live" where the court would recognize the right of individuals to access the essentials of subsistence.
 Sparer viewed the source of poverty as not from a lack of skills or education but from a lack of power.
 His test case strategy failed to create a "right to live" but led to several landmark victories at the U.S. Supreme Court.
 These victories included King v.
 Smith, Shapiro v.
 Thompson, and Goldberg v.
 Kelly.

 Sparer transitioned to academia where he taught at Yale Law School from 1967 to 1969 and at the University of Pennsylvania Law School from 1969 until his death.
 While at the University of Pennsylvania he founded the Health Law Project where he was a pioneer in health law and pushed for greater access to healthcare.

 Death

-Sparer passed away on June 21, 1983 in Woodstock, New York.
+Sparer died on June 21, 1983, in Woodstock, New York.
 He was survived by his wife Tanya and their three children Ellen, Michael, and Carol.